Aden Holloway arrest: Nate Oats updates Alabama guard's NCAA Tournament status at team practice

 Holloway, who was arrested during a Monday morning raid and found to be in possession of more than two pounds of marijuana, has been removed from campus.
 He’s currently away from the team as the student affairs process is sorted through.

-“I’m not sure where that’s all gonna go,” Oats said, per Mike Rodak of Bama247.
+“I’m not sure where that’s all gonna go,” Oats said to reporters in attendance.
 “We’ll kind of address things as they come up.
 For right now, the team is preparing to play with who’s at practice, and he’s obviously not there.
 We’ll prepare to play without him.”

 He’ll be sorely missed if he’s not cleared ahead of Friday’s showdown.
 Alabama is hoping for another deep dance in the NCAA Tournament after reaching the Elite Eight last season.